t-abbott/lin-kernighan/doc/notes.md

 ### The Travelling Salesman problem

-The Travelling Salesman Problem (TSP) is, given a set of cities, the problem of finding a shortest path that starts and ends in the same place and visits each city exactly once.
+The Travelling Salesman Problem (TSP) is, given a set of cities and the distances between them, the problem of finding a shortest path that starts and ends in the same place and visits each city exactly once.
 We can model an instance of the TSP as a fully-connected weighted